-94+ Points - Wine Advocate: The Barossa has the ability to convey a sense of place, dirt and air in the glass.
+94+ Points - Robert Parker's Wine Advocate: The Barossa has the ability to convey a sense of place, dirt and air in the glass.
 The trick is to not get in the way—a cooper does not terroir make.
 Despite not being the dominant region in this blend (for specificity: McLaren Vale, Barossa Valley, Padthaway and Clare Valley), the Barossa makes a potent contribution.
 Here, in the 2020 Bin 28 Kalimna Shiraz, the concentrated, dry and warm vintage is on show and provides a splay of earthy, dense fruit, stretched over a framework of savory tannin.
 Despite Penfolds's reputation for big tannins/big oak, the fruit here overpowers both and streams out over the long finish.
 The heart of Barossa is here.
 Very good.
 Will get better.